 These are to help soccer players, spectators, and referees understand how the rule applies in a game situation and help prevent any possible confusion.

-Here are the 6 examples:
+Here are the six examples:

-In situations where a player moving from or standing in an offside position is in the way of an opponent and interferes with the movement of the opponent towards the ball, this is an offside offense if it impacts the ability of the opponent to play or challenge for the ball.
+In situations where a player moving from or standing in an offside position is in the way of an opponent and interferes with the movement of the opponent toward the ball, this is an offside offense if it impacts the ability of the opponent to play or challenge for the ball.

-If the player moves into the way of an opponent and impedes the opponent’s progress (e.g. blocks the opponent), the offense should be penalized under Law 12 (Fouls and Misconduct)
+If the player moves into the way of an opponent and impedes the opponent’s progress (e.g., blocks the opponent), the offense should be penalized under Law 12 (Fouls and Misconduct)